michaelkpfeifer/michaelkpfeifer.github.io/_posts/2024-03-09-the-order-of-arguments-in-left-folds.markdown

 # Summary

 In JavaScript and Ruby, fold is not implemented as a function but as a method on array (like) objects.
-In this case, it is not possible to talk about the order of the three arguments passed into fold.
+In these cases, it is not possible to talk about the order of the three arguments passed into fold.
 It is still possible to talk about the order in which collection, combining function, and initial value of the accumulator appear in code.
 Which